ChilliCream/graphql-platform/website/src/docs/hotchocolate/v13/migrating/migrate-from-12-to-13.md

 ## ITopicEventReceiver / ITopicEventSender

-Previously you could use any type (`T`) as the topic for an event stream.
+Previously you could use any type as the topic for an event stream.
 In this release we are requiring the topic to be a `string`.

 **Before**